qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

 * :ref:`name <pages/tool/generator_config_ref#name>` A name or descriptive text for the configuration file.

 * :ref:`include <pages/tool/generator_config_ref#include_top-level>` Include external config files.
 Takes a list of maps, where each map specifies an external configuration file, and options how to include it.
 (See special section on the :ref:`include key <pages/tool/generator_config_articles#include_key_top-level_-_adding_features>`)

 * :ref:`let <pages/tool/generator_config_ref#let_top-level>` Define default macros.
 Takes a map (see the description of the job-level 'let' further down).
 This let map is included automatically into every job run.
 There is no explicit reference to it, so be aware of side effects.

 * :ref:`export <pages/tool/generator_config_ref#export>` List of jobs to be exported if this config file is included by another.

+* :ref:`default-job <pages/tool/generator_config_ref#default-job>` The name of a job to be run as default, i.e. when invoking the generator without job arguments.

 * :ref:`jobs <pages/tool/generator_config_ref#jobs>` Map of jobs.
 Each key is the name of a job.

   * *<jobname>* Each job's value is a map describing the job.
 The describing map can have any number of the following keys: